Geometric Time-Dependent Density Functional Theory

 The function $W$ is very different in nature from the potential $V$ used in standard TDDFT.
-In particular, the potential $V$ often contains high peaks and steps to force the particles to move to the desired region of space~\cite{EllFukRubMai-12}.
-This only works thanks to a complicated interplay between $V$ and the kinetic-energy operator $\hat{T}$.
-Indeed, if we remove $\hat{T}$, then adding a real-valued local potential $V$ modifies the phase of the wavefunction but not the density.
-In constrast, the function $W$ appears directly in the continuity equation associated with~\eqref{eq:Schrodinger_geometric}
+The latter often contains high peaks and steps to force the particles to move to the desired region of space~\cite{EllFukRubMai-12}.
+This works due to the intricate interplay between $V$ and the kinetic operator $\hat{T}$.
+If we remove $\hat{T}$, then adding a real-valued potential $V$ modifies the phase of the wavefunction but not its density.
+In contrast, the function $W$ appears directly in the continuity equation associated with~\eqref{eq:Schrodinger_geometric} or~\eqref{eq:correction_geometric},

 with the linear operator